 Roku’s channel store, however, actually BANS browser apps – so you’re not going to see them anytime soon.

-As for the Chromecast – while there’s no independent browser app per se, you can ‘cast’ your Chrome browser from your phone, or from your PC, to the TV.
+As for the Chromecast – weirdly, there’s no independent browser app per se, but you can ‘cast’ your Chrome browser tabs from your phone, or from your PC, to the TV.

 Selection of Apps Winner: Amazon Fire TV 4K Stick